This blog is no longer being updated and has been replaced by my new blog at jonathanemmett.com/blog

 There’s a synergy when text and illustration work well together in a picture book.
 This happens naturally when the same person is both writing and illustrating, but if the author and illustrator are two different people, such a synergy can be a lot easier to achieve if they get together early on to exchange ideas.
 I’d certainly recommend it!

-My latest collaborative picture book is Fast and Furry Racers: The Silver Serpent Cup illustrated by Ed Eaves and published by Oxford University Press.
+My latest collaborative picture book is The Silver Serpent Cup illustrated by Ed Eaves and published by Oxford University Press.